 The Volkswagen Polo is one of the enduring models in the small family hatchback class.
 It appeals to people who want the build quality, refinement and comfort of a Volkswagen Golf, but in a smaller package.
 Its main rival, the Ford Fiesta, is more fun to drive, but can’t match the VW's build quality.

-With the new Vauxhall Corsa and the new Mazda2 set to go on sale towards the end of the year, Volkswagen has given the Polo a thorough refresh for 2014.
-The model gets new engines, revised in-car tech, new trim levels and subtly refreshed looks.
+With the new Vauxhall Corsa and the new Mazda2 set to go on sale towards the end of the year, Volkswagen has gave the Polo a thorough refresh in 2014.
+The latest versions feature new engines, revised in-car tech, new trim levels and subtly refreshed looks.

 The Polo range offers a good selection of engines, with the most economical 1.4-litre diesel capable of 83.1mpg.
 If you don't like diesels, then the sporty BlueGT model offers a great balance between performance and economy.

 Entry-level models are now powered by the same smooth and eager three-cylinder engine found in the Volkswagen up! city car, while the 1.2-litre TSI petrol line-up has been tweaked to include 89bhp and 109bhp versions.
 There's also an ultra-efficient BlueMotion model - available for the first time with a choice of petrol (1.0-litre TSI) or diesel (1.4-litre TDI) power.

 The Polo tends to have less equipment for the money than rivals.
 The base model does without air-conditioning (it's a £720 option), but does get electronic stability control, electric front windows, a Bluetooth phone connection and an infotainment system with a colour touchscreen.